Asian shares give up early gains as political risks loom

-Shares were mixed in Asia after an upbeat start to the week, with Chinese benchmarks leading the retreat.
+Shares were mixed in Asia after an upbeat start to the week, with Chinese benchmarks leading decliners.
 The air strikes on Syria appeared to be having scant impact on trading Monday.
 Eyes were on Chinese GDP data due on Tuesday.

 MIDDLE EAST: The leaders of Russia, Iran and the Hezbollah group in Lebanon said Sunday that Western airstrikes on their ally Syria, targeting its chemical weapons program, have complicated prospects for a political settlement to the country's seven-year conflict.
 Meanwhile, President Donald Trump on Sunday defended his use of the phrase "Mission Accomplished" to describe the U.S.-led missile attack, while his aides stressed continuing U.S. troop involvement and plans for new economic sanctions against Russia for enabling the government of Bashar Assad.